protonduck/api/README.md

 # Run one specified test (useful when writing new test)
 vendor/bin/codecept run -- -c api api UserCest::checkRegister
 ```

+## Postman collection

+You can import the Postman collection for the `bookmarks.postman_collection.json` file.

 ## License